 A little difference.
-A nothing, a trait, a sensation, a breath, a silence, a crumb which falls, a dragging foot, a hello or its absence.
+A nothing, a trace, a sensation, a breath, a silence, a falling crumb, a dragging foot, a hello or its absence.
 Just one.
 A unary trait.
-What matter, provided that it is not quite the same thing, provided that difference is insinuated or even simply doubt about the identity of the thing.
+What matter, provided it is not quite the same thing, provided difference, or even simply doubt about the identity of the thing, is introduced.
 It's that and it's not that.
-I observe it like that and it is already not quite the same thing.
-I observe the difference in what the one who is speaking has said or in what whoever does not speak has done.
+I see it as that and it is already not quite the same thing.
+I see difference in what the one who is speaking has said or in what whoever does not speak has done.
 Speaker or autistic, it is from the similar to the same.
 Already different, bearer of the little differance, of a process of differentiation.

-A differance advances and grabs me.
+A differance appears and strikes me.
 Why?
 How?

-No need of even a word.
+No need for even a word.
 It is always already there.

-I observe this differance as it is in the process of being made ' $S_1 - S_2$ .'
-I make a 'signifier' of it.
+I see this differance as it being made ' $S_1 - S_2$ '.
+I make it 'signifying'.
 'The signifier is what represents the subject for another signifier.'

 The movement is given: a signifier in relation to another signifier has the effect of representing the subject.
-Whether he speaks or does not speak, it is the unary trait bearer of the little differance...which has as effect the 'analyser'.
+Whether it speaks or does not speak, it is the unary trait bearer of the little differance...which has as effect the 'analyser'.

-By the very fact of understanding the unary trait as the speaking signifier and therefore of reducing it to what pushes on towards meaning, one runs the risk of not allowing oneself to be grabbed by the differance itself.
+By dint of understanding the unary trait as the speaking signifier and therefore of reducing it to what pushes on towards meaning, one runs the risk of not allowing oneself to be struck by the differance itself.